-The Student Alert Notice allows chairs and the Dean of Student Affairs to address a wide range of concerns about a student at the first signs of concern.
+The Student Alert Notice from faculty or MFA mentors allows chairs and the Vice President of Student Affairs to address a wide range of concerns about a student at the first signs of concern.
 The Student Alert Notice helps the college mobilize appropriate support as quickly as possible.
-Students are also encouraged to contact the faculty and take steps to remedy the issue.
+Students are also encouraged to contact the faculty or mentor and take steps to remedy the issue.

-The alert form is sent to Records, who notices by email the student, the MFA Director, the Learning Center, and Student Affairs.
-If a student receives two or more alert notices the student will be contacted by the Dean of Student Affairs.
+The alert form is sent to Records, who notifies by email the student, the MFA Director, the Learning Center, and Student Affairs.
+If a student receives two or more alert notices, the student will be contacted by the Vice President of Student Affairs.
 A subsequent meeting will be scheduled to help the student analyze the problem and make realistic plans to remedy the situation and succeed at the college.